-This is something that is preached over and over and it’s usually a measure to prevent drinking and driving, especially around certain holiday seasons.
+This is something that is preached over and over and it’s usually an attempt to prevent drinking and driving, especially around certain holiday seasons.

 The theory (not a fact) is that it takes far longer for alcohol to leave the human body than it takes to consume it, if a person drinks more than one ounce per hour.
-I don’t know who came up with that theory, but there’s no real scientific evidence backing it up.
+I don’t know who came up with that theory, but there’s no real scientific evidence to back it up.

 In the past, you’ve probably seen or heard of people drinking cups and cups of coffee in attempts to “sober up”.
-The belief was that the caffeine in the coffee would reverse the effects of the alcohol; caffeine is a stimulant while alcohol is a depressant.
-It doesn’t work that way.
+The belief is that the caffeine in the coffee will reverse the effects of the alcohol.
+Caffeine is a stimulant while alcohol is a depressant.
+It just doesn’t work that way.

 The simplest way to reverse the effects of alcohol is to get the alcohol out of your system as quickly as possible.
-Drinking a lot of non-alcoholic beverages while inebriated (without drinking any more alcoholic beverages) as quickly as possible will flush the alcohol from the system.
+Drinking a lot of non-alcoholic beverages while inebriated (without drinking more alcoholic beverages) as quickly as possible will flush the alcohol from your system.

 The hangover the next day is usually caused by being in a dehydrated condition, as a result of alcohol consumption, and going to sleep in that condition.
-Flooding the body with non-alcoholic beverages will remove the condition, if practiced before sleeping, and will do more to help avoid a hangover than anything else.
+Flooding your body with non-alcoholic beverages will remove the condition, if practiced before sleeping, and will do more to help avoid a hangover than anything else.

 I’m not making any of this up.
 I spent 20 years on active duty in the military and drank more than my fair share of alcoholic beverages in the first five of them.
 It was during this period that I learned what worked and what didn’t.
-During the remaining years of active service, I taught a few others how to do what I learned and I have no doubt it prevented some health problems as well as some DUI tickets.
+During my remaining years of active service, I taught a few others how to do what I learned and I have no doubt it prevented some health problems as well as some DUI tickets.

 There were some studies conducted during the last decade that you should find interesting if you’re both a coffee drinker and a consumer of alcoholic beverages.